leonie-on-git/Dataquest/README.md

 Bike rentals:\
 Apply decision trees and random forests to predict the number of bike rentals in Washington D.C. depending on time of the day.

+Handwritten digits:\

+Image classification to build a handwriting digit classifier using the MNIST Dataset utilizing various neural networks.
+Improved the accuracy from 86% to 96% by adding neurons and hidden layers.